 - Access to the surgery premises will only be if you have been asked to do so and there will be clear arrangements discussed with you as to how you can safely do this.
 Please do not visit your surgery unless you have been specifically asked to do so.

 - If you need to have a face-to-face appointment, you may be asked to attend a different surgery

 - There may be specific requirements you need to follow, such as staying in the car

 - Whilst you may have to go to a different surgery building to the one you are used to and you might see a doctor or nurse who you are not familiar with, your records will still be accessible securely to you and to them.

 - You may have already been contacted to collect paperwork and prescriptions; If you are able to, please continue to order online via your surgery's website or using the NHS App.
 You do not need to go to your surgery to register to do this.

 - If you cannot order your repeat prescription any other way, then you may deliver this through the outside surgery letterbox – this can be done without accessing their reception.

 - Do you have a condition that you can treat at home?
 If you do then please try to do this with advice from NHS online or your local pharmacist

 - Do you simply need general advice?
-If you do, can you call 111 for this or visit your surgery's website to access E-consult
+If you do, please call 111 or visit your surgery's website to access E-consult

 - If you think you may have COVID-19 DO NOT go to a GP surgery, pharmacy or hospital.
 Use the NHS111 Online service to find out what to do next: 111.nhs.uk/covid-19